topos-protocol/.github/profile/README.md

 ## Attributions

+Portions of the code have been developed by Toposware for the zk Foundation.

-Developped by the zk Foundation.
+The [Topos-Network](https://github.com/topos-network) GitHub Organization is owned and operated by the zk Foundation.